 The Service Contract Act (including FAR Subpart 22.10, Service Contract Labor Standards, and related regulations) contain some of the most challenging tasks a federal procurement agency faces at a time when it is increasingly outsourcing both simple and complex contracts for services.
 There are very unique and very separate responsibilities for offerors, awarded contractors, and federal contracting officers.
 Fair competition, fair and reasonable pricing, and compliant wage and benefit rates are critical in such labor-intensive procurements.
 And the tasks always begin with the agency-focused decisions of the contracting officer.

 This Service Contract Labor Standards for Government Agencies training course is designed to address the specific responsibilities of federal contracting officers.
-It covers the award and administration of covered contracts, and it provides federal agency personnel with a comprehensive text that covers more than the regulations, board and court decisions, and the latest compliance issues from the Department of Labor.
-You will also learn how to do price adjustments, handle conformance requests, and SCLS contract management issues in our interactive in-class workshops.
+It covers the solicitation processes, award, and administration of covered contracts, and provides federal agency personnel with a comprehensive text that covers more than regulations, Administration Review Board and federal court decisions, and the latest compliance issues from the Department of Labor.
+You will also learn how to evaluate and process contract price adjustments, process conformance requests, and SCLS contract management issues in our interactive in-class workshops.

 Our instructors have more than 20 years of experience specifically advising federal agencies on contract labor issues, assisting in resolving labor standards conflicts between contractors and federal contracting officers, and providing agencies with the latest updates to both labor and labor-related procurement regulations.